 Conclusion

-This article has given you a basic overview of the process of developing a new electronic hardware product, regardless of your technical level.
+This article has given you a basic overview of the process of developing and prototyping a new electronic hardware product.

 Check out our library of in-depth articles on both product development and hardware entrepreneurship.